wordofwarning/wordofwarning.org/current/2023-turn/index.md

 *Presented by* Word of Warning *+* Contact

-Turn, the annual whirlwind of new dance returns.
-Ten new works by North West dancemakers take over Contact for one extraordinary night.

-From industrial heritage to village life, clothing to clubbing, Manchester to Ghana, inner worlds and outer expressions - an evening of physical exploration of identity featuring:

-Turn, our annual whirlwind of new North West dance returns to <a href="https://contactmcr.com" target="_blank">Contact</a> for one extraordinary night on **Friday 10 March**.
-Fluidly lyrical, effervescently acrobatic, or eccentrically innovative, let Turn 2023 transport you into a frenzy of dance with ten new works — get a feel for it with 2017's [programme](/archive/2017-turn/programme) + [gallery of images](/galleries/2017-turn).
+Turn, our annual whirlwind of new dance returns. ten new works by North West dancemakers take over <a href="https://contactmcr.com" target="_blank">Contact</a> for one extraordinary night on **Friday 10 March** — get a feel for it with 2017's [programme](/archive/2017-turn/programme) + [gallery of images](/galleries/2017-turn).

 #### Artists
-Christian Asare · Jack Evans · James Hewison and Company · Lizzy Owen · Maisha Kungu Dance · Matrafisc Dance Company · Matter of Fact · Orla Collier · taciturn · Zara Jane<br><small>*Participating artists subject to change.*</small>
+From industrial heritage to village life, clothing to clubbing, Manchester to Ghana, inner worlds and outer expressions — an evening of physical exploration of identity featuring:<br>Christian Asare · Jack Evans · James Hewison and Company · Lizzy Owen · Maisha Kungu Dance · Matrafisc Dance Company · Matter of Fact · Orla Collier · taciturn · Zara Jane<br><small>*Participating artists subject to change.*</small>

 #### Ticketing
-Pay What You Decide: £15/£10/£5/£0 | Book <a href="https://contactmcr.com/book-online" target="_blank">via Contact</a>
+Pay What You Decide: £15/£10/£5/£0 | Book <a href="https://contactmcr.com" target="_blank">via Contact</a> from mid-February.

 Time: Friday 10 March 2023, 7pm<br>Duration: lasts *about* 3¼ hrs including interval<br>Location: <a href="https://contactmcr.com/about-us/your-visit" target="_blank">Contact</a>, Oxford Rd, Manchester, M15 6JA

 #### Access
-Age Advisory: **15+** (mainly aimed at adults, parental/guardian discretion).<br>Content Warnings: some works may disturb, please click [here](/warnings).<br>Features: contemporary dance and performance works with varied content.<br>Covid measures: we <a href="https://contactmcr.com/covid-19-faq" target="_blank">encourage</a> audience members to wear masks within Contact unless exempt; please get in touch if you have any queries.<br>Queries: please call <a href="https://contactmcr.com/accessibility" target="_blank">Contact</a> on 0161 274 0600 or email <mailto:BoxOffice@contactmcr.com>
+Age Advisory: 15+ (parental/guardian discretion).<br>Content Warnings: some works may disturb, please click [here](/warnings).<br>Features: contemporary dance and performance works with varied content.<br>Covid measures: we <a href="https://contactmcr.com/covid-19-faq" target="_blank">encourage</a> audience members to wear masks within Contact unless exempt; please get in touch if you have any queries.<br>Queries: please call <a href="https://contactmcr.com/accessibility" target="_blank">Contact</a> on 0161 274 0600 or email <mailto:BoxOffice@contactmcr.com>

 #### About
-Our annual platform for North West dancers and dance-makers, [Turn](/hab/turn) is an opportunity to engage with new dance in Manchester each spring — after a 6-year hiatus, this tenth edition presents ten short works in three of <a href="http://contactmcr.com" target="_blank">Contact</a>'s spaces. *NB this evening of public performances is followed by an artist day, incorporating a workshop or masterclasses and feedback sessions for the participants.*
+Our annual platform for North West dancers and dance-makers, [Turn](/hab/turn) is an opportunity to engage with new dance in Manchester each spring — after a 6-year hiatus, this tenth edition presents ten short works in three of <a href="http://contactmcr.com" target="_blank">Contact</a>'s spaces.
+Fluidly lyrical, effervescently acrobatic or eccentrically innovative, let Turn transport you into a frenzy of dance.
+ *NB this evening of public performances is followed by an artist day, incorporating a workshop or masterclasses and feedback sessions for the participants.*

 Manchester's open call dance platform, [Turn](/hab/turn) aims to be:<br>— a public micro-festival and open submission platform;<br>— an opportunity for artists to meet, show, and peer-review work;<br>— an artist networking event.